anahenna/anahenna/README.md

 ###

-<p align="left">I'm a full-stack developer trainee with a passion for learning and exploring the vast world of web development.
+<p align="left">I'm a full-stack developer with a passion for learning and exploring the vast world of web development.
 This is just the beginning of my education, as I am eager to learn about many coding languages and technologies.
 I love diving into new technologies and continuously enhancing my skills.
 My journey in coding is driven by curiosity and a desire to build innovative solutions.
 Feel free to check out my projects and connect with me!</p>

 ###